 During environment creation (

 suite.make(...)), individual robots are both instantiated and initialized.
-The desired RobotModel, GripperModel(s), and Controller(s) (where multiple can be specified for bimanual robots) are loaded into each robot, with the models being passed into the environment to compose the final MuJoCo simulation object.
+The desired RobotModel, MountModel, and Controller(s) (where multiple and / or additional models may be specified, e.g. for manipulator bimanual robots) are loaded into each robot, with the models being passed into the environment to compose the final MuJoCo simulation object.
 Each robot is then set to its initial state.

 During a given simulation episode (each